Sonos Ace Headphones Review

 Yes

-These headphones are compatible with the Sonos app, which is incidentally the same app used to control their soundbars and speakers.
-You can see a video of it in action here.
+These headphones are compatible with the Sonos app, which is the same app used to control their soundbars and speakers.
+You can see a video of it in action.
 While it offers features like a bass and treble slider for customizing sound, head tracking, channel balance, and TV Audio Swap (which you can read more about below), it's still somewhat barebones in design.
-The feature TrueCinema (which acts like room correction, measuring your environment's acoustics to adjust sound reproduction) isn't available yet, though, and Sonos says that they're aiming to add this in the coming months.
-Users have also been vocal about changes to the app before the launch of the Sonos Ace, and were disappointed due to its bugginess, the integration of music libraries into the app, and removal of features like alarms.
-If you've never used the Sonos app before, these concerns may not be a dealbreaker, but for seasoned Sonos fans, the state of the app is a real downside if you're looking to make the most out of your headphones.
+The feature TrueCinema (which acts like room correction, measuring your environment's acoustics to adjust sound reproduction) isn't available yet.
+Sonos says that they're aiming to add this in the coming months.
+Users have also been vocal about changes to the app before the launch of the Sonos Ace and were disappointed due to its bugginess, the integration of music libraries into the app, and the removal of features like alarms.
+If you've never used the Sonos app before, these concerns may not be a dealbreaker, but for seasoned Sonos fans, the app's state is a real downside if you want to make the most out of your headphones.

 Connectivity